Spontaneous sex for less than $2/day

 Techniques and Exercises

-The stop-start (or start-stop) technique involves simply taking a break from movement when you feel yourself approaching orgasm sooner than you’d like it to, then continuing with intercourse if the urge has faded.
+The stop-start (or start-stop) technique involves simply taking a break from movement when you feel yourself approaching orgasm sooner than you’d like to, then continuing with intercourse once the urge has faded.

 To use the squeeze technique, squeeze the tip of your penis when you feel like you’re about to reach orgasm to help the urge subside.

-You might also start doing kegel exercises to strengthen the pelvic floor muscles that you use to pee.
-Training these muscles can help you control ejaculation urges more effectively while you’re in the act.
+You might also start doing pelvic floor exercises to strengthen the muscles that you use to pee.
+Training these muscles can help you control ejaculation more effectively.
 Some research suggests that pelvic floor muscle training can increase ejaculation time from 30 seconds to more than two minutes.

 Topical OTC Sprays and Wipes